Everything You Need to Plan A Terrific Holiday Tea Party

-3 Jubilant And Festive Holiday Tea Parties They'll Love
+3 Jubilant And Festive Holiday Tea Party Ideas They'll Love

-Learn tips and tricks for hosting three different themed holiday tea parties — and all the different kinds of tea events you can host.
+Learn tips and tricks for hosting three different types of holiday-themed tea parties — and all the different kinds of tea events you can host.
 Whether you’re throwing a tea for three or a tea for 20, you can easily sort out your menu and tea flavors to make your event shine.

 Will you host a cream tea, an afternoon tea, or a high tea?
-Before you pick an overall theme, you should decide what kind of tea party you would like to host.
+Before you pick an overall theme, decide what kind of tea party to host.

 Holiday Afternoon Tea

-• Tea - consider serving two or three different teas, especially for a larger gathering with 10 or more people.
+Consider serving two or three different teas, especially for a larger gathering with 10 or more people.
 Pick a traditional tea that won’t clash with all of the flavors of your tea food such as English breakfast or Darjeeling.
 Serve an herbal or tisane tea for those who don’t want caffeine.
-Your third tea can be a festive flavor or something a little more adventurous for the pallet.
+Your third tea can be a festive flavor or something a little more adventurous for the palate.

-• Finger Sandwiches - Don’t overcomplicate your sandwich options.
-Stick with three to five different sandwiches to give enough variety and create a focused menu.
+Don’t overcomplicate your sandwich options for your holiday tea party.
+Stick with three to five different sandwiches to give enough variety in flavor without the overwhelm of creating too many options.

-• Savories - These can be everything from mini quiches and tartlets, to cheesy flaky pastries.
+These can be everything from mini quiches and tartlets to cheesy flaky pastries.
 Pick one to three savory treats to round out your afternoon tea menu and add a complimentary touch to the sweetness of scones and desserts.

 Holiday Cream Tea